Jake Anderegg

 Jacob 'Jake' L. Anderegg (born in Sandy, Utah) is an American politician.
-A Republican, he has represented District 22 in the Utah State Senate since 2023.
-Prior to redistricting he represented District 13 starting in January 2017.
+A Republican, he represented District 22 in the Utah State Senate.
+Prior to post-2020 redistricting he represented District 13 starting in January 2017.
 He previously represented District 6 in the Utah House of Representatives from 2013 to 2017.

 Early life and career

 Anderegg was born on March 22 in Sandy, Utah and earned his Eagle Scout award as a teenager.
 He earned his BA in economics from Brigham Young University and his MBA from Westminster College.
 He lives in Lehi, Utah with his wife Julie and five children, two of whom were adopted from China.
 Anderegg is a member of the Church of Jesus Christ of Latter-day Saints.

 He previously worked for Windchill Engineering as a sales manager.
 He is currently the Vice President of Community Development at Zions Bank.
 Anderegg also serves as a managing member of Skyline Investment Holdings, Political Insight Consulting, Zurich Capital LLC, and ThinkUtah, Inc.